-Students complete a course delivered by one of the three divisions of the JSCSC; Army, Royal Navy and Royal Air Force, with each division delivering a course tailored to the needs and nature of that Service.
-This enables students to build their understanding of the specific skills and processes required in their Service whilst benefiting from the JSCSC’s unique environment to develop relationships across not just the UK military and Civil Service but also across the multi-national domain.
+Students complete a course delivered by one of the three divisions of the Joint Service Command and Staff College (JSCSC); Army, Royal Navy and Royal Air Force, with each division delivering a course tailored to the needs and nature of that service.
+This enables students to build their understanding of the specific skills and processes required in their service whilst benefiting from the JSCSC’s unique environment to develop relationships across not just the UK military and Civil Service but also across the multi-national domain.

-Army Division delivers the Intermediate Command and Staff Course (Land) (ICSC(L)), a 30-week residential course aimed at newly promoted Majors from the Army and Royal Marines.
-It is an intensive command and leadership course teaching the analytical skills and professional knowledge required of Majors and Lieutenant Colonels (and equivalent).
-It comes with further opportunities for a Master’s degree from King’s College London and qualifications from Cranfield University.
+Army division delivers the Intermediate Command and Staff Course (Land) (ICSC(L)), a 26-week residential course aimed at newly promoted majors from the British Army and Royal Marines.
+It is an intensive command and leadership course teaching the analytical skills and professional knowledge required of majors and lieutenant colonels (and equivalent). it comes with further opportunities for a master’s degree from King’s College London and qualifications from Cranfield University.

 The programme allows students to participate in research studies, planning exercises, projects and senior leader engagements to enhance understanding, analysis and evaluation of:

-Students have the opportunity to study for a Master’s in Military and Security Studies from King’s College London (KCL) as well as completion of a Critical and Creative Thinking package from Cranfield University.
-Students will learn the British, NATO and US formal decision-making processes whilst understanding the British Army’s roles and responsibilities in maintaining the security of the UK and overseas interests.
+Students have the opportunity to study for a master’s in military and security studies from King’s College London (KCL) as well as completion of a critical and creative thinking package from Cranfield University.
+Students will learn the British, NATO and US formal decision-making processes whilst understanding the army’s roles and responsibilities in maintaining the security of the UK and overseas interests.

 Students will also have the opportunity to visit:

 - Normandy, France, to study the land operations COBRA and GOODWOOD